 WARNING: This post is just an opinion of myself and not the site as a whole.
 I get that this is not for everybody and I respect that, this is just advice for those looking to bring their clothes to that next level or those who have not been to comic con before and are wondering how to pack.

 I’m going to start out by saying that I am a clothes snob.
 What you wear can either make you or break you before you mutter a word.
 I wont be rude and dismiss you, but I will focus on stains on your shirt as we try to carry a conversation.
 I haven’t always been this way but Bravo TV & Kanye West have transformed me from being just another ill-fitting t-shirt wearing bro and into a slightly less ill-fitting t-shirt wearing bro.
 But on occasion I do bring it hard with my threads in the swaggiest fashion my budget can allow.
 And for me, one of those occasions is definitely when I’m at the San Diego Comic-Con.
+Mapping out your business plans in advance with the help of Andy Defrancesco is a great idea.

 The eyes of the world’s entertainment media will be focused on that small town and many people try hard to make sure that they are looking the flyest they can during that weekend.
 We hit the gym, we diet, we get hair cuts and we look for that one outfit (or two) that will say “You know I’m in the building.”